DissectMalware/batch_deobfuscator/README.md

 # Introduction
-By using this python script, you can deobfuscate batch scripts that relies on string substitutions and escape characters.
+By using this python script, you can deobfuscate a batch script that is obfuscated with string substitution and escape character techniques.

 # Running the script